Benzodiazepines Sleeping Pills and Antidepressant Recovery Experts

-Amitriptyline also exerts its action on Serotonin and Norepinephrine and these two neurotransmitters also affect the adrenal ‘flight-or-fight’ system, dream sleep, mood, memory and cardiovascular function.
+Amitriptyline also exerts minimal action on Serotonin but significantly on Norepinephrine and these two neurotransmitters also affect the adrenal 'flight-or-fight' system, dream sleep, mood, memory and cardiovascular function.

 How Our Amitriptyline Withdrawal Program Works: